 The calendar has brought us back once again to Mother’s Day.
-I had a completely unrelated post I was going to share today, but this morning I started thinking about how hard are days like this for so many people and how fraught with difficult emotions they can be.
-This is very real.
-While many are fortunate to have plenty of cause for celebrating a day like today, many are experiencing grief, sadness, longing, hurt, and so much more.
+This morning I was thinking about how hard days like today are for so many people and how fraught with difficult emotions they can be.
+While many are fortunate to have plenty of cause for celebrating this holiday, many are experiencing grief, sadness, longing, hurt, and so much more.

-I feel like holidays often leave me awash in thoughts of these different realities and they pool, bittersweet, in a very raw place in my heart.
-I know that if I decided to simply not celebrate, that wouldn’t change anyone else’s circumstances, but I can’t help but feel like surely there is a better way for us to do life together than propping up holidays that bring just as much hurt as they do joy.
+Holidays often leave me awash in thoughts of different realities and they pool, bittersweet, in a raw place in my heart.
+I know that if I decided to simply not celebrate, that wouldn’t change anyone else’s circumstances, yet I can’t help but feel like surely there is a better way for us to do life together than propping up holidays that bring just as much hurt as they do joy.

 Amidst this confusion, I began reflecting on mothering and all the women who have mothered me, many without even knowing it.
 This didn’t change the conflict I feel over today, but it did soothe some of the raw edges.